 Level: Beginner

-In this guide, I’ll briefly explain what matched betting is, how it works, and walk you through making a £15 profit from Coral’s new customer offer, step by step.
+In this guide, I’ll briefly explain what matched betting is and how it works and walk you through making a £37 profit from Betfred’s new customer offer, step by step.
 There’s no rush to complete this guide, and I recommend taking the time to fully understand each part.
-Once complete, you’ll be able to apply the same process to any similar offer and make a profit no matter the outcome, so it’s well worth the rewards at the end!
+Once complete, you can apply the same process to any similar offer and make a profit no matter the outcome, so it’s well worth the rewards at the end!
 Without further ado, let’s get going.

 What is matched betting?